 - Additional data and GrantNav

-- What is covered in the GrantNav export files?
+- What is included in the GrantNav export files?

 How does the GrantNav search box work?

-GrantNav provides a freetext search box which allows you to explore the data.
-There are three search patterns to choose from and these work in the following ways:
+GrantNav provides a search box which allows you to explore the data.
+There are four search patterns to choose from:

 Words and phrases